 As the band formed in 2015, it was decided to keep as much freedom as possible over every part of the creative process.

 Strong lyrical contents and melodies are important to the band.
 So are also the visuals, which are given playful colours and patterns.
 This deliberately contrasts the slight touch of melancholy that runs through music and lyrics.

 There’s no style loyalty, but there’s definitely an echo of new wave and a nod towards some of the heroes from the 70’s and 80’s independent music scenes.

 Images, still or moving, are always around.
 Initially, used as backdrops during gigs to add an element of theatricality and drama.

-Marc The Shark, DJ at Stockholm’s Rocket 95.3 FM, sees a certain uniqueness to the band’s approach.
+Many see a certain uniqueness to the band’s approach.

-These Modern Times hails from Stockholm, Sweden, and has released two EP’s, “People Lie” and “Pictures Of The Sky”, as well as the stand alone single “Patience”.
+The band has released two EP’s, People Lie (2016), and Pictures Of The Sky (2019), as well as the stand alone single Patience (2019).

 The band is currently recording a new album.